kingkururu/sfml_game_template/README.md

 Fonts: Customizes sf::Text for versatile typography.

 Sounds: Extends sf::Sound and sf::Music for audio control.

 Tiles & Tilemap:
-Loads tilemaps from text files
+- Loads tilemaps from text files
-Includes random map generator.
+- Includes random map generator

 Logging: Toggle logging per state with preprocessor directives.

 Physics:
 - AABB and Circle collision
 - Pixel-perfect collision detection

 Constants & Globals: Configured via YAML files.

 Note: This template does not include a UI layer for customization.
 Changes must be made directly in the code to implement specific game functionality.